 What Puts You at Risk for the Flu?

-If you have a newborn, it's important to protect your baby from people who may have flu symptoms.
-If your young child attends day care, make sure there's a "sick child" policy that says parents are not allowed to bring children who have fever or other symptoms of illness to the day-care facility.
+If you have a newborn, it's important to protect him from people who have flu symptoms.
+Ask your day care about its "sick child" policy.
+Can parents drop off kids who have fever or other symptoms?

 Babies under 6 months can’t get flu shots.
 That means parents, family members, and caregivers should get vaccinated to protect little ones from the flu.

 As you age, your immune system weakens, and the flu can take more of a toll on you.
 Seniors also have a higher risk for getting other problems along with the flu.

 Most people who wind up in the hospital or die from the flu are 65 or older.
 Folks in this age group are also be more likely to have a long-term illness like heart disease, diabetes, or lung disease that make them more likely to get the flu.

 A high-dose vaccine called Fluzone is recommended for those 65 and older.
 It has four times as much active ingredient as a regular flu shot.
 That means it can do a better job of getting an older immune system up and running.